Here’s a real-life situation that has inspired these running safety tips, especially for female runners.

 I have found a balance now.
 I either run with the music on low volume or with just one earphone plugged in.
 Maybe, in the long run, I will completely wean myself off of running without someone singing in my ear.

-Cell phones are convenient in so many ways during a run.
+Cell phones are convenient for running safety in so many ways.

 - You can use it to place a call in an emergency